Energy-conserving explicit and implicit time integration methods for the multi-dimensional Hermite-DG discretization of the Vlasov-Maxwell equations: Conservation properties of the fully discrete Vlasov-Maxwell equations

 In view of Lemma~\ref{theo:energy}, the total energy $\calE_{\TOT}(\ys) = \mu^\top y+\big<\ys,\ys\big>$ satisfies, for any $\ys\in\mathbb{R}^M$, equation \eqref{eq:dDdt} with $\calD=\calE_{\TOT}$ and $\calC=\calE_{\BND}+\varepsilon\,\calE_{\JMP}$.
 This implies that

 Hence, the term in \eqref{eq:cond-EE} vanishes and condition \eqref{eq:cond-gamma} cannot be satisfied. \end{remark}

-\begin{remark} The modified Runge-Kutta method \eqref{eq:phiRKh:def} preserve linear conservation laws according to Theorem~\ref{thm:conserved-quantities}.
+\begin{remark} The modified Runge-Kutta method \eqref{eq:phiRKh:def} preserves linear conservation laws according to Theorem~\ref{thm:conserved-quantities}.
 Indeed, the modified scheme can still be expressed as linear combinations of explicit Euler steps, since it is an explicit RK method of the family \eqref{eq:RK} with weights $(\gamma^{\tau}b_i)_{i=1}^{\NRK}$ for any $\tau$. \end{remark}

-Similarly to the result on the incremental direction technique of \cite{Calvo-HernandezAbreu-Montijano-Randez:2006}, the projection step introduced by the modified RK method causes the loss of one order of convergence if compared with the standard RK scheme.
+As proven in \cite[Theorem 2.1 (ii)]{Calvo-HernandezAbreu-Montijano-Randez:2006} the projection step introduced by the modified RK method causes the loss of one order of convergence if compared with the standard RK scheme.
+However, if the numerical solution of the modified RK method at step $\tau+1$ is interpreted as an approximation of the exact solution at time $t^{\tau}+\gamma^{\tau}\Delta t$ the accuracy of the base scheme is recovered \cite[Theorem 2.7 and Corollary 2.10]{Ketcheson19}.
+In the following result we show that our specific $\gamma^{\tau}$, defined in \eqref{eq:gamma:def}, satisfies the condition $\gamma^\tau=1+\mathcal{O}(\Delta t^{p-1})$ for $\Delta t\rightarrow 0$.